Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Methodology: OGPAL

-The final step is to predict fault causes using the trained RGCN model.
+The final step is to retrieve and rank fault causes using the trained graph-based scorer.
 Figure~\ref{fig:inference} summarizes the inference flow.
 When a new failure occurs, its description together with the corresponding process function is processed by the same LLM-based extraction method introduced in Section~\ref{sec:entity_extraction}.
 The extracted entities are then mapped to nodes in the KG.
-The trained RGCN model performs link prediction on these nodes, producing scores for candidate causes through the \textit{has\_Cause} relation.
-Candidate causes are ranked according to their scores, and the top-$k$ results are returned as potential explanations.
+The trained graph-based scorer performs link prediction on these nodes, producing scores for candidate causes through the \textit{has\_Cause} relation.
+Candidate causes are ranked according to their scores, and the top-$n$ results are returned as potential explanations.
 A final re-ranking step considers process flow information so that causes linked to processes occurring before the failure's process are prioritized.
 This ensures that the inferred causes are not only semantically relevant but also temporally plausible within the manufacturing context.
 In this way, the framework provides operators with a set of consistent and transferable candidate causes, supporting diagnosis across heterogeneous manufacturing lines.